stechstudio/laravel-storage-connect/docs/configuration.md

 ## Authorize routes

 ```
-STORAGE_CONNECT_AUTHORIZE_ROUTES=true
+STORAGE_CONNECT_AUTHORIZE_ROUTE=true
 ```

-By default this package create two pre-wired routes for kicking off the OAuth flow.
-One for [Eloquent-managed connections](./eloquent-managed-connections) and one for [self-managed connections](./self-managed-connections).
+By default this package create a pre-wired route for kicking off the OAuth flow.

-Disable this flag if you want to setup your own routes and avoid these completely.
-Note the callback route will still be wired up, that one is required.
+Disable this flag if you want to setup your own routes and avoid this completely.

 ## Route middleware